2/26/2025

 Moderator

-That sounds great and it was a perfect conclusion.
+That sounds great and that was a perfect conclusion.
 That was all the questions we had.
-Thank you so much for presenting us with questions.
-And thank you to everyone who has watched.
-Have a great day.
+Thank you so much for presenting and answering questions.
+Thank you to everyone who has watched.
+You have a great day here.

 Disclaimer